Types of Car Insurance Claim Reimbursement

 Will I get my deductible back if the accident wasn't my fault?

 Possibly — through a process called subrogation.
 If your insurer pays your claim and later recovers money from the at-fault driver's insurance company, they're typically required to reimburse your deductible from that recovery.
-However, success isn't guaranteed.
-If the at-fault driver is uninsured, disputes fault, or the recovery is only partial, you may receive only a portion of your deductible — or nothing at all.
-The process can take six months or longer.
+However, a 2025 industry study found that most insurers pursue fewer than 30% of identified subrogation cases, so recovery isn't guaranteed.
+If the at-fault driver is uninsured or disputes fault, you may receive only a portion of your deductible — or nothing at all.
+The full process can take six months or longer.

 What out-of-pocket expenses can I claim after a car accident?

 You may be able to recover a wide range of expenses beyond vehicle repairs, including towing fees, rental car costs, rideshare or taxi fares to medical appointments, vehicle storage fees, medical copays and deductibles, lost wages (if covered by PIP or the at-fault driver's liability), and personal property damaged in the accident such as a smartphone.
 Keep all receipts and records, and be prepared to show that each expense was directly caused by the accident.
-Insurers will only pay for costs they deem "reasonable and necessary."
+Insurers will only pay for costs they deem "reasonable and necessary," so thorough documentation is essential.

 What should I do if my reimbursement claim is taking too long?